marcpinet/nyaadownloader/README.md

   <h1> WORK IN PROGRESS </h1>

 I will probably make the code smoother and more readable.
 Once I learn classes in Python, I will try to turn it into an OOP Project.
+The goal is to make a working GUI for the program.
 If you have any suggestion, let me know!